abdularif0705/YourEyez/README.md

 Welcome to **Your Eyez**, an innovative app designed to help visually impaired individuals navigate their world with confidence.
 By harnessing the power of advanced AI technologies, Your Eyez provides real-time audio feedback, painting a vivid picture of the surroundings.

+## 🏆 What we accomplished?

+We achieved real-time object detection with a latency of just ~100ms by optimizing YOLOv7 models.
+Our team built this solution with a focus on performance, accuracy, and accessibility.

+## 👷‍♂️ Architecture and Framework

+1. Next.js for server-side rendering and static site generation.
+2. TypeScript for strong typing.
+3. TailwindCSS for utility-first styling.
+4. Clerk for authentication.

+## 🤖 AI Technologies

+1. YOLOv7 for real-time object detection.
+2. GPT-4 Vision for advanced scene understanding.
+3. ONNX (Open Neural Network Exchange) format for machine learning model deployment.

+## 🔉 Audio Processing and Text-to-Speech (TTS):

+1. Custom AudioGenerator class for managing audio playback priorities.
+2. PriorityQueue for efficient audio scheduling.
+3. Dual-voice system ("a" and "b") for varied audio feedback.

+## Core Technologies

+- **Object detection with YOLOv7**: Identifies and tracks objects in real-time, offering crucial information about obstacles and points of interest.
+- **Computer Vision with GPT-4 Vision**: Delivers insightful and contextual descriptions of the scene, capturing details beyond simple object recognition.
+- **Audio Generation with Deepgram**: Converts text into natural-sounding speech using state-of-the-art text-to-speech technology.

 ## Local Development Setup

 **1. Clone the repository:**